StatsCan-adjusted regional dataUpdated March 2026

 ✓ Potential DIY scope

-• Furnace replacement in Ajax requires licensed gas technicians due to Ontario's Technical Safety and Standards Authority (TSSA) regulations governing natural gas appliances.
+• Furnace replacement in Ajax requires licensed technicians for all gas connections, electrical work, and system commissioning under Ontario's Technical Safety Standards Authority (TSSA) regulations.

 ✗ Requires licensed contractor